geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-23/meeting-transcript.md

 ##### **Geohot or Chenyu** [[00:17:34](https://www.youtube.com/watch?v=nNXwJ320Dww&t=1054)]
 So definitely, layer is a problem.
-That's why bird-sized layer 2 is a lot faster than 24.
+That's why BERT-sized layer 2 is a lot faster than 24.
 Let me check.
 Yeah.
 I think it's 192, maybe.